 To determine if a fuel substitution measure passes Part Two of the fuel substitution test, program developers must use the Fuel Substitution Calculator.
 Calculator instructions are included in the introduction tab.
 Users input measure specific values into section one of the “Fuel Sub Calcs” tab.
 In Part Two of section two, the calculator displays the life-cycle emissions savings and has a field indicating if the measure passed or failed.
 Section two of the “Fuel Sub Calcs” tab also states if the measure is eligible or ineligible for energy efficiency incentives based on the results of Part One and Part Two of the fuel substitution test.

 The methodology for calculating a measure’s CO2 emissions is described in greater detail in Appendix A. Briefly, the approach for calculating CO2 emissions for electricity and natural gas is similar to the methodology used to calculate the source energy factors.
 Like the source energy calculation, the life-cycle CO2 emissions of a fuel substitution measure are calculated by applying the annual factors from Table 2 and Table 3 (in metric tonnes/MWh and metric tonnes/Therm respectively, for electricity and natural gas) to the site energy savings in each year of the measure’s EUL.
+In addition, Part Two of the test includes CO2 emissions from methane and refrigerant leakage.
+These are calculated from values published by CARB and the 2022 Avoided Cost Calculator.
 Please refer to the equations in Chapter 3 for details.

 Step 3 – Determine Submission Process: Deemed Workpapers or Custom Project